Christophler/EngHack2021/README.md

 The project utilizes a Node.js and express back-end, linked to a Javascript, css and html, combined with boostrap.css and leaflet.js libraries for the front-end.
 In order to obtain the weather data, we used the OpenWeatherMap API.

 # How to run it
-In order to ensure that the API call requests are made correctly, install all of the NPM packages listed below then go into the crud-api directory, before typing `npm start` into the console.
-You should then be able to run the web-app perfectly fine and start exploring the app!
+In order to ensure that the API call requests are made correctly, install all of the NPM packages listed below then go into the crud-api directory, before typing `npm start` in `crud-api/` as well as `frontend/`.
+You should then be able to run the web-app perfectly fine and start exploring the app on port 8080.

 ## NPM Installs:
 ```